 - All eligible AST students who demonstrate financial need are eligible for bursary assistance, regardless of full-time or part-time status.

 - Applications must be received by the AST bursary committee on or before application deadlines to be considered.
-The application deadline for Summer Term 2023 will be announced at a later date.
+The application deadline for Summer Term 2023 is May 31, 2023.
 All applications must be received ON or BEFORE that date in order to be considered.

-- All graduate-level students who are subject to international tuition rates are eligible to apply for the International Student Bursary 2022-23, as outlined in the AST Academic Calendar.
+- All graduate-level students who are subject to international tuition rates are eligible to apply for the International Student Bursary, as outlined in the AST Academic Calendar.
 In order to be considered for this bursary, students will need to apply separately.
 Note: different application deadlines may apply.
 Please refer to the AST Academic Calendar.

 - The information requested on the Application for Financial Aid form is collected under the authority of the university and is needed to process applications and determine eligibility for financial aid.